What is Shaktipat-diksha?

 Both tangible and mysterious, the effects of grace received in the Shaktipat Intensive can’t always be measured or anticipated.
 It could be that you enter into deep meditation, or that insights arise from within, or that a teaching speaks directly to your heart.
 At times, you could experience the sweetness of unconditional love, your mind might find genuine peace, or you could discover a new way to perform the spiritual practices.
-Sometimes people go through a remarkable breakthrough that changes their behavior from then onwards.
+Sometimes people go through a remarkable breakthrough that changes their behavior from then onward.

 What happens after the Shaktipat Intensive?

 What you experience in a Shaktipat Intensive carries over into your daily life.
-Afterwards, you might find that your daily meditation practice has progressed to a deeper level.
-You refine your ability to call forth the noble virtues—such as courage, kindness, strength, and compassion—through your words, thoughts, and actions.
+Afterward, you might find that your daily meditation practice has progressed to a deeper level.
+You might refine your ability to call forth the noble virtues—such as courage, kindness, strength, and compassion—through your words, thoughts, and actions.
 You might develop greater respect and love for yourself, and greater consideration of others.
 Or it might be that your love for God naturally manifests as love for your fellow human beings.
 This inner transformation allows the power of grace to bring ever-fresh revelations and insights.

 For this transformation to become a reality, you have to integrate the power and teachings of the Shaktipat Intensive into your day-to-day life.
 And the way to do this is through steady engagement with the Siddha Yoga teachings and practices.
 The awakened power of grace then reveals the splendor of your own Self.